Time/date periods

 EndMarket

-Daily market closing time in hhmm local time format, hh = hour and mm = minute.
-Default: 1600.
-Used for the day and market functions
+Daily global market opening and closing time in hhmm local time in the BarZone, hh = hour and mm = minute.
+Default: 0930.
+Used for local time functions (day, market, etc.) and for trading and sampling of bars, dependent on BarMode.
+Automatically converted from AssetMarketStart/End (see below) when BR_LOCAL is set.

 Type: